 The destination is interdependence.

-And as part of getting to that destination, recovering from codependency should and must bear the following goals and mile markers in mind:
+As part of getting to that destination, recovering from codependency should and must bear the following goals and milemarkers in mind:

 - Esteeming yourself and learning how to feel a steady, grounded sense of self and confidence as you move through the world, largely regardless of external circumstances.